A fractured tooth can be extremely painful for your pet!

 - An infected tooth can lead to disease of the kidneys, liver or heart.

-what a fracture WITH PULP EXPOSURE may look like:
+How a fracture WITH PULP EXPOSURE may look:

 Possible THERAPY / Treatments: